takano32/stone/README.en.txt

 			    Simple Repeater

-			   stone version 2.2e
+			   stone version 2.2g

 		Copyright(c)1995-2005 by Hiroaki Sengoku
 			    sengoku@gcd.org

-  Stone is a TCP/IP packet repeater in the application layer.
-It repeats TCP and UDP packets from inside to outside of a firewall, or from outside to inside.
+  Stone is a TCP/IP repeater in the application layer.
+It repeats TCP and UDP from inside to outside of a firewall, or from outside to inside.

   Stone has following features: